Orientation

 Arch Street Friends Meetinghouse

-The southeast corner of 4th and Arch was the location of a preaching house constructed in 1740 to accommodate revivalist speakers such as George Whitfield.
-Civic leaders led by Benjamin Franklin later established a new college in this building.
-While other colleges at the time primarily focused on training Protestant clergy, the College of Philadelphia was the first to train business and civic leaders.
+The southeast corner of 4th and Arch was the location of a building constructed in 1740 as a charity school and a gathering space “for the use of any preacher of any religious persuasion who might desire to say something to the people at Philadelphia.”
+In 1751, Benjamin Franklin and other civic leaders took over the building and established what is now recognized as the oldest modern university in the U.S. While other colleges at the time primarily focused on training Protestant clergy, the College of Philadelphia offered a non-sectarian, classical education blended with practical and professional skills.
 Its name was later changed to the University of Pennsylvania in 1791.

 Congregation Mikveh Israel